zaha2020/Machine_Learning/Parkinson_Detection/README.md

 This Project is a group work with [Amirhossein Mesbah](https://github.com/amirhosein-mesbah). in this project we used signals of speech data for a binary classification task to check if the person to whom the sound belongs has Parkinson's disease or not.

-The data used in this project is related to an article with the following title from Jefferson S.Almeida et al:
+The data used in this project is related to an article with the following title by Jefferson S.Almeida et al:

 "Detecting Parkinson’s disease with sustained phonation and speech signals using machine learning techniques"